egamberini/cmdlib/README.md

   * `. ./setup_runtime_environment`
   * `cmdlib_test_dummy_app`
   * `cmdlib_test_stdin_app`
-    * type commands (test a slow command, using "asd")

 ### Using the stdinCommandFacility
 There is a really simple and basic implementation that comes with the package.